getty-zig/getty.so/docs/user-guide/tutorial/index.md

 "Getty"
 ```

-In this tutorial, we'll slowly build up to above implementation and by the end
+In this tutorial, we'll slowly build up to above implementation so that by the
-of it all you'll understand everything there is to know about it.
-We'll also be
+end of it all you'll understand everything there is to know about it.
+We'll
-extending `Serializer` to support non-scalar types, such as `struct{ x: i32 }`
+also be extending `Serializer` to support non-scalar types, such as `struct{ x:
-and `std.ArrayList(i32)`.
-And to cap things off, we'll write ourselves a JSON
+i32 }` and `std.ArrayList(i32)`.
+And to cap things off, we'll write ourselves a
-deserializer and cover how custom (de)serialization works in Getty.
+JSON deserializer and cover how custom (de)serialization works in Getty.

 Let's get started!